ivotkv/watcher/watchers/README.md

 * `response`: run `re.search()` on the response with the given pattern
 * `latency`: maximum latency in milliseconds

 Checks run every minute, alerts sent every 5 minutes.
+Each check can have different alert targets.